haskell/cabal/doc/cabal-project.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with Cabal 2.4, there is now a stanza ``source-repository-package`` for specifying remote packages that cabal will vendor from an external version control system.
+Starting with Cabal 2.4, there is now a stanza ``source-repository-package`` for specifying remote packages from a version control system that cabal should consider during package retrieval.
 This allows sharing of packages across different projects.

 .. code-block:: cabal